Low Voltage Circuit Breakers

 This guide has been produced by BEAMA’s Industrial & Single Phase Product Group and explains the characteristics of low voltage circuit breakers for use in industrial and household and similar installations, which fall within the wide scope of BEAMA’s Industrial & Single Phase Product Group.

 Miniature Circuit Breakers (MCB)

-MCBs to BS EN 60898 are suitable for operation by ordinary persons and have fixed protection settings, generally a two position on/off operating handle and a performance relative to the final circuits in an electrical installation.
+MCBs to BS EN 60898 are suitable for operation by ordinary persons and have fixed protection settings, generally a two-position on/off operating handle and performance relative to the final circuits in an electrical installation.
 They would normally be the final overcurrent protection measure in the electrical system, for example before sockets or lighting circuits.